yupswing/akifox-asynchttp/README.md

 ### Inspiration

-I've taken inspiration to write this library from this snippet by Raivof https://gist.github.com/raivof/dcdb1d74f93d17132a1e
+I've taken inspiration to write the library from this snippet by Raivof https://gist.github.com/raivof/dcdb1d74f93d17132a1e

 Thanks mate!